 During the first few years, they provided gifts to the orphans and needy children in The Hawley Home for Children in Saratoga Springs.
 In 1986, Jean was quoted in the Saratogian, “We started very small, with just a few.
 Then we just kept spreading the word and each year it got bigger.”
 Jean said she never saw the children opening up their gifts.
 She didn’t need to.
 “Personally, I was grateful that people would open up their pockets and hearts, “she said.

 SCCC feels the same way today.
 We believe each child needs to know someone cares.
 Back in 1947 the Empty Stocking Project provided holiday gifts to 50 kids.
-Today, we serve more than 900 children each year.
+Today, we serve nearly 900 children each year.

 Due to the success of their Empty Stocking Project, The Saratoga Children’s Committee, as it was known then, began to accept requests to help children year round.
 Today, the Saratoga County Children’s Committee, Inc. continues to help the needy children throughout Saratoga County year round with basic needs, school supplies, clothing, holiday gifts and much more.